gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

     ```

     #### Types schema
-    We have added a new type - 'hllsketch'.
-This is a [`com.yahoo.sketches.hll.HllSketch`](https://github.com/apache/datasketches-java/blob/sketches-core-0.13.4/src/main/java/com/yahoo/sketches/hll/HllSketch.java) object.
+    We have added a new type - `hllSketch`.
+This is a [`org.apache.datasketches.hll.HllSketch`](https://github.com/apache/datasketches-java/blob/4.0.0/src/main/java/org/apache/datasketches/hll/HllSketch.java) object.
     We also added in the serialiser and aggregator for the HllSketch object.
 Gaffer will automatically aggregate these sketches, using the provided aggregator, so they will keep up to date as new entities are added to the graph.

     ```json